-A brief notice posted in a small magazine ("The Christian") in England generated a great stir in the London Zionist office.
-The London office quickly dashed off a request for an immediate clarification to the Zionist executive in Jerusalem.
-And the surprised Jerusalem executive committee forwarded the inquiry to the Chief Rabbi.
+A notice posted in a small (non-Jewish) British magazine in 1921 caused a great stir in the London Zionist office.
+Confused, the London office dashed off a request for immediate clarification to the Zionist executive in Jerusalem.

 The Jerusalem executive demanded a response.
 What was going on?
 Were there imminent plans to rebuild the Temple and reinstate the Temple service?